Share

 Generally, the period between the New Moon and Full Moon is viewed as favorable, and the period between the Full Moon and New Moon is unfavorable.
 But don’t be alarmed if you were born between a Full Moon and New Moon, as it’s only one consideration of hundreds in doing comprehensive analysis.
 By itself, this indication is not directly symbolic of a blessed or wretched life by any means.

 Pay attention to which house in your basic natal chart the New and Full Moons occur.
-Full Moon in your 4th House, for example, draws attention to life concerns connected to the 4th house (home, father, family, real estate, etc.).
+Full Moon in your 4th house, for example, draws attention to life concerns connected to the 4th house (home, domestic life, father, family, real estate, etc.).

 Eclipses

 During a solar eclipse (which is always during a New Moon), the Moon moves between the Earth and Sun, masking part of the Sun, and the Moon’s shadow hits the Earth.
-Only during the New Moon periods where the Moon’s shadow connects with the Earth does the solar eclipse happen.
+Only during the New Moon periods, when the Moon’s shadow connects with the Earth, does the solar eclipse happen.

 The Moon is eclipsed during a lunar eclipse (which is always during a Full Moon), which is to say the Moon travels through the Earth’s shadow during a Full Moon, but this doesn’t happen every Full Moon, just as a solar eclipse doesn’t happen every New Moon.